#208Gypsum application to soil

 - Increases the coffee yield

-Gypsum (calcium sulfate, CaSO4) is an input used in coffee as a calcium and sulfur soil amendment, for acidity regulation (sodic soils only), aluminum toxicity treatment, and soil structure improvement to facilitate water infiltration.
+Gypsum is used in coffee as a calcium and sulfur soil amendment, it ameliorates sodic soils and reduces aluminum toxicity in acidic soils, and improves the soil structure, which facilitates water infiltration.
 Therefore, in certain types of soil, especially oxisols and other soils that are sodic, highly acidic or suffering from high levels of aluminium, application of gypsum has been found to improve yields of coffee and many other crops.

-Unlike applications of lime (calcium carbonate + varying quantities of calcium oxide, magnesium oxide and magnesium carbonate) which also have the effect to reduce soil acidity, gypsum is far more soluble than lime and can penetrate deeper into many soils.
-Once dissolved, gypsum is mobile in the soil, tending to aggregate soil particles together.
-This process tends to counteract soil crusting, allowing air, water and nutrients to penetrate deeper into the soil profile.
-Gypsum has been shown to counteract aluminum toxicity and to increase the availability of Ca2+ ions throughout the soil, both of which can affect coffee yields.
+Unlike applications of lime (calcium carbonate + varying quantities of calcium oxide, magnesium oxide and magnesium carbonate) which have the effect to reduce soil acidity, Gypsum is far more soluble than lime and can penetrate deeper into many soils.
+Once dissolved, gypsum is mobile in the soil, promoting the aggregation of soil particles.
+This process counteracts soil crusting, allowing air, water, and nutrients to penetrate deeper into the soil profile.

 208⸱BTo be considered

-Applying high doses of gypsum can greatly increase calcium in the soil and consequently promote an imbalance of other nutrients, such as magnesium.
+Applying high doses of gypsum can significantly increase calcium in the soil and consequently promote an imbalance with other cationic nutrients, such as magnesium or potassium.
 Therefore, it may be necessary to supplement the soil with additional nutrients.
 A soil analysis helps to keep an eye on the soil’s nutrient balance.
 Annual leaf analyses might be recommended to observe the nutritional status of the coffee plants.

 Due to the above-mentioned aspects, it is recommended to start with a small number of trees, observe the results, and scale according to budget availability if the results are positive.